 Most importantly, the policies contained in the Source Protection Plans provide the municipalities and residents of Halton Region and Hamilton Region Source Protection Areas with the necessary foundation, information, and agenda to support and carry out the province’s ongoing commitment to protecting our precious drinking water sources.

-The plan can be reviewed and/or downloaded here (6 MB).
+The source protection plan was amended in 2017/18 and approved by the Minister of the Environment, Conservation and Parks on January 30, 2019.
+This amendment was proposed by the source protection authorities under Section 34 of the Clean Water Act to amend the mapping of the wellhead protection areas for the Greensville municipal well system.
+The approved version of the source protection plan may be downloaded here (8.5 MB).
 Although the assessment reports form Appendix A of the Plan they are not included in this download and may be reviewed and/or downloaded on the Assessment Report webpage.

 Does a Policy Apply to Your Activities?

-If you require assistance to understand the Source Protection Plan and whether policies apply to the activities occuring on your land, or you'd like more information, we'd be pleased to help.
+If you require assistance to understand the Source Protection Plan and whether policies apply to the activities occurring on your land, or you'd like more information, we'd be pleased to help.

 Please contact the Manager, Source Water Protection for the Halton-Hamilton Source Protection Region at email@example.com